AnnemetteBP/logit-diff-lens/docs/README_patchscopes.md

 ## Overview

-Patchscopes let you take a representation from one prompt or system and insert it into another prompt run.
+Patchscopes let you take a representation from one prompt or system and insert it into another run.
 In `LogitDiff`, this is useful for following up on an interesting divergence and testing whether a specific layer-position representation changes the target readout.

 ## When to use it